sts10/sts10.github.io/_posts/2019-02-19-running-cwtch-alpha.markdown

 ## Getting this Alpha release up and running on Ubuntu 18.04

-Note: I'm running Kubutnu 18.04.
+Note: I'm running Ubuntu 18.04, specifically Kubuntu.
+I had both the Tor Browser and Go installed before attempting this.

 ### Prerequisites